wesleyfranks/ReactJS-ToDo/README.md

 Link: https://ironfruit-reactjs-todo.netlify.app

+# TO-DO Web App
+This app uses local storage JSON objects for the to-dos

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.